-So we built usnparser.com the other way around: the parser runs in your browser.
-The file is read from disk into JavaScript, handed to a WebAssembly module, and the records come back without a single byte ever leaving your machine.
+So this site does the inverse: the parser runs in your browser.
+The journal is read off disk into JavaScript, handed to a WebAssembly module, and the records come back without a single byte leaving the machine.
+This post walks through how that actually works, the Rust crate we leaned on, the three Cargo gotchas that cost an evening, and the numbers on a representative file.

 The Rust crate

-The wrapper crate is around 60 lines of Rust:
+The wrapper crate is around 60 lines of Rust.
+The entry point is:

 #[wasm_bindgen(js_name = parseUsn)]